Istituto Superiore di Sanità (ISS)

 Role in RD-Connect:

-The CNMR is workpackage leader of WP2 (Rare disease databases and patient registries) within RD-Connect, and is collaborating with WP6 (Ethical and legal issues) especially on the issues around informed consent.
+The ISS team leads the work on Rare disease databases and patient registries, and is collaborating with the ELSI-team (Ethical, Legal and Social Issues) especially on the issues around informed consent.

 The Istituto Superiore di Sanità conducts scientific research in a wide variety of fields, from cutting-edge molecular and genetic research to population-based studies of risk factors for disease and disability.
 Research priorities are based on those set forth in the National Health Plan.
 The Institute is also involved in several major clinical trials, which are frequently conducted in cooperation with the Scientific Institutes for Research and Care (IRCCS) network and Hospitals.